One Last Time (Ariana Grande song): Commercial performance

-Resurgence of media attention
+Manchester Arena bombing and resurgence

 In the wake of the Manchester Arena bombing, a resurgence of popularity and meaning for the single came as a homage to the victims of the incident, with Grande's fans starting petitions to get the song charting again.
 The song re-entered charts across several countries, including the UK, where it subsequently rose to a new peak of number two on the UK Singles Chart following the One Love Manchester benefit concert, as well as a new chart peak of number sixteen in Ireland, which was topped the week after by a chart move to number fifteen.
-It was certified platinum soon after, on June 9, 2017, by the BPI for selling over 600,000 copies, and then double platinum on February 23, 2018, for shipments of over 1.2 million copies in the country, her first single to do so.
+It was certified platinum soon after, on June 9, 2017, by the BPI for selling over 600,000 copies, and then double platinum on February 23, 2018, for shipments of over 1.2 million copies in the country, her first single to do so; the BPI later certified it quadruple platinum on May 3, 2024.
+As of January 2024, "One Last Time" is Grande's best-selling song in the United Kingdom, having sold a total of 2,340,000 chart units across formats, as well as her third-most streamed song in the country with 223 million streams.

 In Scotland, "One Last Time" also re-entered following the incident, and eventually topped the Scottish Singles chart on the issue dated June 9, 2017.
 The song also reached number 35 on the Australian ARIA Singles Chart, and number 23 in France and number 11 in Spain.